unicorn-yh/NeoPatient/README.md

 ## Dataset

-The dataset was organized in `dataset`, where the `images` folder in the path contains the training  images.
+The dataset was organized in [`./dataset`](https://github.com/unicorn-yh/NeoPatient/tree/main/dataset), where the [`train/images`](https://github.com/unicorn-yh/NeoPatient/tree/main/dataset/train/images) folder in the path contains the training  images.
 The structure ensures compatibility with training pipelines.
 Each entry in `metadata.jsonl` contains the file path of the image and its corresponding descriptive caption.

+TRAIN DATASIZE = 65420

+TEST DATASIZE = 8176

+VALIDATION DATASIZE = 8172